 You’ll need to take independent legal advice for this type of mortgage.
 Our Lifetime mortgages offer £1,000 cashback on initial completion, which you could use towards these legal costs.

-At Nationwide we offer 2 other mortgages to help you live a little better in retirement, by unlocking money built up in your home.
-There are no valuation, product or advice fees with these mortgages.
+We also offer two retirement mortgages.
+These also help you live a little better by unlocking money built up in your home.

 Retirement Interest Only mortgage

 This is similar to a standard interest only mortgage.
 So your payments can be lower than a typical repayment mortgage.
 Unlike regular interest only mortgages, it doesn’t have a fixed end date to repay the balance.

 This could be right for you if you: